Ruffy Biazon: Personal life

-Biazon married Catherine Mary "Trina" Reyes, the head of the Muntinlupa Gender and Development (GAD) Office, in 1990 and has four sons.
+Biazon married Catherine Mary "Trina" Reyes, the incumbent head of the Muntinlupa Gender and Development (GAD) Office, in 1990 and has four sons.

 In 1993, Biazon joined the Victory Christian Fellowship and served as a children's church worker.
 He saw it as an opportunity to "improve his skills as a father and strengthen his personal relationship not only with his sons but with God."

 Biazon is a certified Rescue Diver.